niclastanskanen/react-film-app/README.md

 # An online database of movie information.
-The Movie Database API is used and Netflix is used as an inspiration for the design.
+The Movie Database API is used and old Netflix is used as an inspiration for the design.

 ## Built with React, designed with Material UI